National Evangelical Lutheran Church: History

 Due to financial issues soon after 1900, the NELC sought a possible merger with the Suomi Synod.
 Because that synod would not accept the lay-trained pastors of the NELC, the latter opened a new seminary in Ironwood, Michigan, in 1918.
 However, that seminary was closed in 1923 when one teacher left to go to Japan and another returned to Finland.
-Overtures to the Suomi Synod subsequently ceased, and the NELC instead established fellowship with the Lutheran Church–Missouri Synod (LCMS) in 1923.
+Overtures to the Suomi Synod subsequently ceased, and the NELC instead established fellowship with the Lutheran Church – Missouri Synod in 1923.
 By 1931, the NELC was using the LCMS's Concordia Theological Seminary, located at that time in Springfield, Illinois, for its pastoral training.
 In 1938, a member of the NELC was appointed professor and head of the Finnish department at the seminary.

 Doctrinal conflict arose within the NELC soon after fellowship with the LCMS had been implemented.
 The "Missourians" who favored the LCMS doctrinal stance broke fellowship with the Gospel Association because it had remained in the Church of Finland.
 The "Missourians" also held that Christians could not be members of lodges.
 The conflict resulted in a number of "Evangelicals" leaving NELC congregations.
 By 1958, all the synod's pastors were graduates of LCMS seminaries, thereby cementing the relationship between the two church bodies.

 Mission work was aimed at Finnish immigrants in the U.S. and Canada.
 In 1950, a missionary began serving Finns in North Queensland, Australia.
 Later, the NELC gave money to support the LCMS missionaries in Papua New Guinea.

 The denomination changed its name to the National Evangelical Lutheran Church in 1946.
 Eighteen years later, on January 1, 1964, the NELC merged with the LCMS, its congregations becoming members of the LCMS districts in which they were located.
 However, several congregations did not join in the merger.
 One joined the Lutheran Churches of the Reformation, and three others (Hebron in Toronto, Bethany in New York City, and National in Calumet) became independent congregations.